infracost/infracost-gh-action/README.md

 ### `config_file`

-**Optional** Path to the Infracost [config file](https://www.infracost.io/docs/config_file/).
-Cannot be used with path, terraform* or usage-file flags.
-See [this example file](https://github.com/infracost/infracost/blob/master/infracost-example.yml) for the available options.
+**Optional** If your repo has **multiple Terraform projects or workspaces**, define them in a [config file](https://www.infracost.io/docs/config_file/) and set this input to its path.
+Their results will be combined into the same diff output.
+Cannot be used with path, terraform_plan_flags or usage_file inputs.

 ### `percentage_threshold`